PlatONnetwork/docs/docs/JsonRpc.md

 ##### Parameters

 1. `Object` - The transaction object.
-  - `from`: `DATA`, 20 Bytes - The address the transaction is send from.
+  - `from`: `DATA`, string - address string in bech32 format of the transaction is send from.
-  - `to`: `DATA`, 20 Bytes - (optional when creating new contract) The address the transaction is directed to.
+  - `to`: `DATA`, string - address string in bech32 format - (optional when creating new contract) The address the transaction is directed to.
   - `gas`: `QUANTITY`  - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
   - `gasPrice`: `QUANTITY`  - (optional, default: To-Be-Determined) Integer of the gasPrice used for each paid gas.
   - `value`: `QUANTITY`  - (optional) Integer of the value send with this transaction.